KaiTheRedNinja/compactTabs/README.md

 - No SF Symbols due to version requirement (instead I just added the sf images to assets)

 ## Potential Bugs
 - Due to how the compact tab bar works, currently toolbar customisation does not work.
 However, you can add/remove dummy extension items in the toolbar delegate to mimick how it would be like when the user has extensions.
-- The tab scrollview acts very oddly in fullscreen.
-The background somehow has a different colour, even though the background is set to clear.

 ## Rough Order of Development
 1. Add web view